microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   At the external surface of the tibia, supplying arteries are visible (*arteria et vena nutricia* (avn)).
   The structure of the bone tissue is no more clearly detectable after the decalcification (B-B’).](images/Fig2_Decalcification.png){#fig:2}

-#### Bone metastatic disease model, microangioCT
+#### Bone metastatic disease model, microAngioCT

 As mentioned in the introduction, simultaneous imaging of bone and vasculature is crucial in a bone metastatic disease model.
 Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, decalcifying the bone tissue is highly unfavorable.

-To verify the suitability of our microangioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
+To verify the suitability of our microAngioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
 The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
 Before perfusion with μAngiofil (as described above), the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).